The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 A tax year runs from 6th April to 5th April the following year.

-However, if you first undertake self employed work in May 2022, you have until 5th October 2023 to register as a sole trader with HMRC.
+However, if you become self employed in May 2023, you have until 5th October 2024 to register as a sole trader with HMRC.

 Depending on your personal circumstances, you will need to register with HMRC by one of these three different methods;